Skip to content

 • A structural twist must be enforced by the systems, not just promised by the writing.
 Ending A reads as a complete story unless you keep playing.
 The game's "Continue" prompt is the entire device.

 • Skip features earn their keep when route structure is non-linear.
 Yoko Taro's team explicitly added cutscene-skip with full voice-acting context-aware skipping because the structure required it.
-If you're going to make players watch the same scene from multiple angles, give them the skip button — and don't take it personally when they use it.
+If you're going to make players watch the same scene from multiple angles, give them the skip button.
+Don't take it personally when they use it.

 Patterns this exemplifies